 (10) 2 Bishops have three main responsibilities:

 - To Teach.
-A bishop is the principal teacher in his diocese and has a responsibility to preach the Word of God to his people.
-He must ensure that those delegated to teach in his name, namely priests, teachers, catechists and others, teach the truth.
+A bishop is a principal teacher in his Fraternal Organization and has a responsibility to preach the Word of God to his people.
+He must ensure that those delegated to teach in His Name, namely priests, teachers, leaders, shepherds and others, teach the truth.

 - To Govern.
 This refers to meeting the needs of the local community (material, social, personal and spiritual) as well as ensuring that church laws are observed.
-He is ultimately responsible for training and supplying priests for parishes, for the finances of the diocese and for all church property.
+He is ultimately responsible for training and supplying priests for churches, for the finances of the Fraternal Organization and for all church property.
 A bishop has the power to make church laws and approved by the Executive Council, be a judge in church matters and to enforce the observance of these laws.
-These laws generally relate to worship, preaching, administration of the sacraments, safeguarding the faith and morals of the faithful and religious instruction.
+These laws generally relate to worship, preaching, administration of the Lord’s supper, safeguarding the faith and morals of the faithful and religious instruction.

 - To Sanctify.
-A bishop is responsible for ensuring that the sacraments are administered and has the special authority to ordain priests and to confirm.
-It is usually the case, then, for a bishop to ordain the priests who are to serve in his diocese and to travel around the diocese and administer the Sacrament of Confirmation.
-He must also ensure that mass is celebrated in the diocese every Sunday and on major feast days.
+A bishop is responsible for ensuring that the sacraments of the Lord’s supper are administered and has the special authority to ordain priests and to confirm.
+It is usually the case, then, for a bishop to ordain the priests who are to serve in his Church and to travel around the Organization and administer the Sacrament.
+He must also ensure that services are celebrated in the Organization every Sunday and on major feast days.

 10:a) Shall be appointed by the Patriarch on the advice of the Archbishop and shall hold this office at the pleasure of the Patriarch and the Ordination and Consecration Committee or until appointed to another office of higher status.
 Shall be Ordained and or Consecrated, Licensed and Registered as such.